mmistakes/minimal-mistakes/_pages/about.md

 ---
 {% include base_path %}

-A marketer that codes.
+A story teller that codes.

-A quant, story teller, data scientist, automation geek, pianist and speaks 5 languages.
-I'm fascinated with solving problems with tech and data.
+A quant, data scientist, pianist and a polygot.
+I love automating processes so that my mind can focus on understanding human behaviors and making ideas spread.

 Currently lives in Singapore.